oscarolsson94/commercejs/README.md

 After the purchase, both the buyer and seller will receive confirmation emails containing information regarding the purchase.
 Enter your valid email adress to receive the email.

-The website is deployed to Netflify.
+The website is deployed to Netflify @ oscar-ecommerce.netlify.app/

 # Getting Started with Create React App